-- To describe the role of physiological processes controlling plant growth and development. - To understand the impact of latest crop management practices on crop productivity and resource use efficiency. - To undertake sampling of plants and soils to interpret results of research on crop growth and development, radiation interception and radiation use efficiency, crop water use and water use efficiency.
+- To describe the role of environmental factors on plant density and crop productivity. - To comprehend different growth rates on development of a crop. - To understand the impact of latest cropping systems practices on crop resource use efficiency. - To undertake sampling of plants and soils to interpret results of research on crop growth and development, radiation interception and radiation use efficiency, crop water use and water use efficiency. - To evaluate the ideal plant type on crop production.